This Xmas, think plastic trees and homemade presents – DW – 12/23/2022

 From the point of view of many Germans, Sylvia has done everything right.
 After all, she says, around 30 million trees are cut down every Christmas just to put them in German living rooms.
 However, not everyone has a garden like the Meier family.
 And even if they do, many trees don't survive outside at all because they've been in the warm house for too long.
 So what's the solution?

-"To put it bluntly, the most sustainable tree is not a tree," Corinna Hölzel from the German environmental organization Bund für Umwelt und Naturschutz (BUND) told the media outlet Redaktionsnetzwerk Deutschland.
-"Or a tree that would be cut down anyway during forestry measures, that is, a waste product."
+"To put it bluntly, the most sustainable tree is not a tree," Corinna Hölzel from the environmental organization Friends of the Earth Germany (BUND) told the media outlet Redaktionsnetzwerk Deutschland.
+"Or a tree that would be cut down anyway during forestry measures — that is, a waste product."
 However, since this would not cover the quantity requirements of all households, alternatives are in demand, because "we do not want to ban the tradition of Christmas trees, of course," the environmental expert added.

 The tree simply belongs